 A list of articles, books and essays about fantasy map design, maps and the creative process, and other critical and personal essays about fantasy and maps.

-A bibliography of short fiction (mostly fantasy and science fiction) that use maps in the course of the story or that are stories about maps and cartography.
+A list of various kinds of fiction, mostly fantasy and science fiction short stories and novels but also other genres, that use maps in the course of the story or that are stories about maps and cartography.